kevin-cazal/draft-camp-dj/part3_particle_effects/workshop.md

 - Each snowflake has a `sway` property (how much it moves side to side)
 - Each frame, add `sway` to the x position
 - If snowflake hits left or right edge, reverse the sway direction

-**Real-world analogy**: Like a pendulum swinging back and forth.
-When it hits the edge, it bounces back.

 **Your Task**: Modify your snow setup to include `sway` property, and update the draw function to apply horizontal movement.